 Under limitations of study, around line 514, add a sentence about the fact that the small sample number was a limitation in itself.
 At line 516, mention that the sample was not representative and that only descriptive statistical analysis could be applied.
+Added

 Some grammar and spelling errors in conclusion, also the conclusion ends too abruptly.
 References, the following references must be provided in full; MOESC, MOHCW< MYDGEC, UNAIDS, UNICEF, WHO, ZDHS.
+All these abbreviations are in the list of references.
+It is acceptable to provide the abbreviation for a reference if the abbreviation indicates the full term in the list of references.
+All these full terms will make the manuscript much longer, we are willing to do this but only if the executive editor wants this to be done, because we do not wish to implement changes, only to reverse them later on.

-General; not all HSAG readers will know what exactly is meant by form, relate to standard or grade for South African readers.
+General; not all HSAG readers will know what exactly is meant by form,this has been explained at the beginning of the manuscript and initially both form and grade were indicated every time – the research was done in Zimbabwe on Form 1 learners – therefore it could not be totally changed to grade 8 learners – also readers beyond the borders of SA might read HSAG- relate to standard or grade for South African readers.
 There are still some grammar issues throughout the document, some are referred to earlier but the author(s) must ensure this is addressed.

 The authors are invited to resubmit the mentioned article.
 The article will be re-evaluated by the evaluators.
 The author needs to comply with the following guidelines: